Writing about emotional experiences has shown to:

 The major benefit I have had is this practice resulted in me curing 10 years of daily neck and back pain.
 This really works.

 The theory is that emotional writing can relax the nervous system which in turn reduces inflammation (inflammation causes pain and can lead to infection).

 There is some evidence that suggests writing for just 4 consecutive days for 20 minutes can produce some of the above effects, while others have argued that writing once a week over 4 weeks is equally effective.
 When I used this approach for my neck and back pain I decided to use the 30 day challenge approach, writing each day for 15 minutes.
 Yes some days that was a challenge, but gosh the amount of time and productivity I have received back with little or no pain, was well worth it!

 You pick what works for you and let me know how you go.

 - Pick a topic or issue that is causing you stress.
-It can be something from your past, even your childhood or something happening in your current day to day life.

 - Write for 15-20 minutes about this experience.